Create a web and mobile app in ArcGIS Online

 Bird #2: Easily create a native app

-After you create your web app in ArcGIS Instant Apps, go into the ‘My Apps’ tab to locate it.
-Select the app’s menu (3 dots) and select ‘ArcGIS AppStudio.’
+After you create your web app in ArcGIS Instant Apps, locate it on the ‘My Apps’ tab and select ‘ArcGIS AppStudio.

 Click confirm to create the mobile app.

 You can then launch the app and it will take you to arcgis.com where you can edit the app name, description, summary, etc.

 Once the AppStudio native app is created, you can download and run the app on AppStudio desktop or the AppStudio Player.
 If you already have AppStudio desktop or Player installed, once you refresh, the new app you created will appear.